pha3z/CSharp_ElegantErrors/README.md

 ```

 #### Calling Your Custom Method
-Now that you've built your methodas above, consumers who call YourMethod() will see that it returns an R of some T. This makes it obvious that it may fail.
-Remember, make sure you handle exceptions inside YourMethod().
-The key is that you're making it so consumers don't have to worry about your method throwing an Exception.
-Instead they know it will always return an R and they can check the Success/Error of it.
+Consumers who call YourMethod() will see that it returns an R of some T. This makes it self-documenting, because it is obvious that it has possible fail conditions that must be handled.

 You can call your method like this:
 ```CSharp